Unveiling the optimization process of Physics Informed Neural Networks: How accurate and competitive can PINNs be?: Case study: neutron star magnetospheres

 might also start to be ill-conditioned and the rate of convergence would, eventually, deteriorate.
 This depends crucially on the updating formula of $H_k$, which explains the improved performance of the modifications of the standard BFGS formula that we investigate here.

 Please note that while the exact Newton's formula theoretically promises perfect conditioning, ensuring uniform gradients in all directions, its practical implementation poses numerical challenges.
 This is due to the necessity of solving an ill-conditioned linear system of equations to determine the Newton descent direction.
-Typically, such ill-conditioning arises from slight variations in matrix coefficients, particularly in the Hessian, resulting in significant deviations in the solution accuracy (\cite{DOUGLAS2016941}).
+Typically, such ill-conditioning arises from slight variations in matrix coefficients, particularly in the Hessian, resulting in significant deviations in the solution accuracy (see for example \cite{DOUGLAS2016941}).

-To appreciate the effect of the Hessian conditioning, figure \ref{fig:eigenvalue_spectrum_conditioned_Hessian} shows the spectra of the Hessian expressed in the $\bm{z}$ space for each optimization algorithm.
+To appreciate the effect of the Hessian conditioning, the upper right, middle left and lower left panels in figure \ref{fig:eigenvalue_spectrum} show the spectra of the Hessian expressed in the $\bm{z}$ space for each optimization algorithm.
 Each of these histograms is computed by letting the PINN to be trained additional iterations with a fixed training set until we arrive to similar values of $\mathcal{J}$, which we set to be very low ($\mathcal{J} \sim 10^{-13}$) in order to be close to the minimum.
 As we can observe, the standard BFGS algorithm gives an ill-conditioned Hessian in the $\bm{z}$ space close to the minimum, whereas with the BFGS modifications we obtain better-conditioned matrices.
 This is reflected in the number of iterations needed for each algorithm to arrive at the value of loss prescribed above: the BFGS algorithm needed $\sim 40000$ iterations, whereas the BFGS modifications only needed $\sim 1000$.